kikotey/tdd-exe/README-TESTSUP.md

 - On success on endpoint ```/healt``` with 204 status code without response content
 - On error with expect 404 status
   - On error with expect payload error message.
 Payload message error structure is ```{‘message’: ´string’}```
-- On error with expect 403 forbidden status code
+- On success with expect 403 forbidden status code

 ### 2 ) (1 point) Create or update all your unit test